ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-07-10-Vancouver_transit1.md

 ## 2016 Census Data

-[Canadian census](https://www12.statcan.gc.ca/census-recensement/index-eng.cfm) conducted in 2016 provides important demographic and socio-economic information about neighborhoods in the Greater Vancouver Area.
+The [Canadian census](https://www12.statcan.gc.ca/census-recensement/index-eng.cfm) conducted in 2016 provides important demographic and socio-economic information about neighborhoods in the Greater Vancouver Area.
 Greater Vancouver Area (GVA) is one of the 293 Census Divisions (CDs) in Canada, and we confine out analyses there.

 The amount of data available from the census is enormous, and for this project, it is essential to understand how data is reported in a hierarchy of geographies.
 A useful graphical illustration can be found [here](https://www12.statcan.gc.ca/census-recensement/2016/ref/dict/figures/f1_1-eng.cfm).
 In short, this study utilizes data down to the Dissemination Area (DA) level, which, according to Statistics Canada: